 🇲🇹 Malta vs 🇳🇱 Netherlands: e-money licensing compared

 Choosing between Malta and Netherlands for a e-money licence starts with who you will answer to: Malta Financial Services Authority (MFSA). on one side, De Nederlandsche Bank (DNB), acting as prudential supervisor under the Wft (with AFM as conduct supervisor) on the other, via the Electronic Money Institution under the Financial Institutions Act (Cap.
 376). and the Electronic Money Institution licence under the Dutch Financial Supervision Act (Wet op het financieel toezicht - Wft), implementing EMD2; an exempted/excepted EMI status also exists for smaller issuers who do not need a full DNB licence respectively.
-The two regimes differ on 6 of 10 tracked decision dimensions, including local substance and application cost.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |